 Read more about our approach to complaints

-Businesses should be fair in their assessment and handling of complaints involving Covid-19, and follow guidelines and advice from the relevant government and regulatory bodies.
+Financial businesses should be fair in their assessment and handling of complaints involving Covid-19, and follow rules, guidelines and advice from the relevant government and regulatory bodies.